eloisebarrow/recurring-queries-api/README.md

 ### To Do

+- refactor getQueries API call to only add queries array (not full object including host)
 - add an optional user ID field to query form so you can just see queries associated with a given user ID
 - refactor post-cancel behavior to re-render remaining queries
 - better highlight rows with user ID typed in